Sapd/HeadsetControl/README.md

 Sidetone:
 - Corsair Void
+- Corsair Void Pro
 - Logitech G930
 - Logitech G533
 - Logitech G430 (Last working on macOS in commit 41be99379f)

 ## Other Features

-Corsair void also supports checking of battery.\
+Corsair Void (Pro) also supports checking of battery.\
 Other features could be implemented as well (like getting battery percentage of other devices, or settings LEDs etc.).
 However for this to be implemented, the protocol of the headsets need to be analyzed further.
 This could be done by capturing the usb traffic and analyzing it logically (like I did for the sidetone support).

 ## Building